 How long should an All-Hands meeting last?

 No one loves long meetings.
-I recommend capping your All-Hands meeting length at 2 hours… but 90 minutes is better.
+I recommend capping your All-Hands meeting length at two hours… but 90 minutes is better.
 Be sure you leave enough time for people to grab food, Q&A, etc. (More on agenda advice below.)

 Where should we hold our All-Hands meeting?
+Is remote OK?

-Virtual agencies tend to meet via their usual video conferencing tools.
+Remote-first agencies tend to meet via their usual video conferencing tools.
 In-person agencies typically hold their All-Hands in their largest space in the office, even if it means bringing in temporary chairs.

 If you have teams split across 2+ primary offices, you’ll need to weigh where you’ll present from.
 I recommend doing annual meetings in-person, but you may not want to do that every quarter.